-Figure 39: Flow chart of the recipe kmo\extract\spec
+Figure 46: Flow chart of the recipe kmos extract spec

-- 1. A mask is generated (or taken as input) where sky is 0.0 and object is 1.0: - a. "optimal" method - I. The data cube is collapsed using kmo\make\image. - II.
-From the resulting image the signal to noise, based on a Gaussian fit using kmo\fit\profile, is estimated. - III.
+- 1. A mask is generated (or taken as input) where sky is 0.0 and object is 1.0: - a. "optimal" method - I. The data cube is collapsed using kmo_make_image. - II.
+From the resulting image the signal to noise, based on a Gaussian fit using kmo_fit_profile, is estimated. - III.
 The fit will be scaled in a way that the maximum value equals one.
-The result is a mask with float values. - b. "integrated" method - I. A binary mask with specified centre and radius is defined. - c. "mask" method - I. The binary input mask is taken.

-- 2. All unmasked pixels in each spatial slice are summed and weighted all along the spectral axis. - 3.
+The result is a mask with float values. - b. "integrated" method - I. A binary mask with specified centre and radius is defined. - c. "mask" method - I. The binary input mask is taken. - 2.
+All unmasked pixels in each spatial slice are summed and weighted all along the spectral axis. - 3.
 An optional noise map is masked the same way as the input data and combined as described in Sect.
+2.2.2.

-2.2.2. - 4.
-If there are several objects in a single cube, their spectra can be extracted separately using different masks.
+4. If there are several objects in a single cube, their spectra can be extracted separately using different masks.

-KMOS type DO category Amount Comments
+KMOS type Amount Comments

-F3I none or any 1 cube with or without noise
+F3I 1 cube with or without noise

-F2I none or any 0 or (optional, applies only when
+F2I 0 or 1 (optional, applies only when mask method = "mask")

-1 mask_method ="mask")